A Fly-Fishing Journal by Joan Matsui Travel Writer

 Historians, politicians, teachers, students, architects, travelers, and anyone with an appreciation for history and art and a fascination with politics and lawmaking, should visit the Pennsylvania State Capitol complex.
 Architectural students will want to study how Huston, the architect-of-record, incorporated motifs that embody Pennsylvania’s achievements in history, animals, industries, occupations, and modes of transportation into his design.
 Whether your glance is towards the dome, straight ahead, or under your feet, you’ll find examples of Huston’s affinity for art.
 One example is the Moravian tiles you’ll see intermingled on the lobby floor.
 They were designed and manufactured by Henry Chapman Mercer of Doylestown, PA as a way to illustrate and incorporate the talents and wares of local craftsman.

 There’s so much to see and take in at the State Capitol Building.
-Take the time to download the PA Capitol Self-Guided Tour Mobile app to learn about the self-guided tour stops, how a bill becomes law in PA, and research additional information in five languages: English, Spanish, French, Italian, and German.
+Before you go, download the PA Capitol Self-Guided Tour Mobile app to learn about the self-guided tour stops and how a bill becomes law in PA.
+You’ll find research additional information in five languages: English, Spanish, French, Italian, and German.

 Prepare to fall in love with the animals at Lake Tobias Wildlife Park.
 You’ll never see the same scene if you visit the wildlife park one or 50 times.
-Expect a personalized performance and warm greeting from the staff and residents, but the educational programs for all ages are equally as important.
+Expect a personalized performance and warm greeting from the staff and residents.
+The educational programs offered at the park are perfect for all ages.
 The park also offers a picnic area and a concession area adjacent to Lake Tobias.